ebullient/ttrpg-convert-cli/docs/templates/pf2e/QuteSpell/QuteSpellDuration.md

 ### duration

-The duration of this spell, as a [QuteDataTimedDuration](../QuteDataTimedDuration.md).
+The duration of this spell, as a [QuteDataTimedDuration](../QuteDataTimedDuration/README.md).

+### sustained

+Whether this is a sustained spell, boolean